12 things to do at the Walter Sisulu Botanical Garden

 Did you know that Verreaux's eagles mate for life?
 They build large stick nests in cliffs and rocky outcrops.
 The female usually lays two eggs, but typically only one chick survives, due to the common practice of "siblicide," where the stronger chick outcompetes or kills its sibling.

-3. Sasol Dam & Bird Hide
+3. See the Sasol Dam & Bird Hide

 Walter Sisulu Botanical Garden